-A family centre will be developed to protect women and children who may be susceptible to violence and abuse, and an education scheme, called Coaching Boys in to Men, will target young men to provide them with positive role models to ensure they become good members of the community.
+The Otara scheme, called Coaching Boys in to Men, would target young men through education, enterprise and sport and try to provide them with positive role models and the respect needed to ensure they became good members of the community.

 "Education allows people to succeed, allows people to dream and allows people to achieve whatever their dreams are and that's fundamentally what it's all about," he said.

-The remainder of the money will be provided to community schemes over the coming years.
+The remainder of the money would be provided to community schemes over the coming years.

-Prime Minister John Key said Owen Glenn should serve as an example to other wealthy New Zealanders.
+Prime Minister John Key said Glenn should serve as an example to other wealthy New Zealanders.

-"Owen's been extremely generous to New Zealand over recent years," Key said.
+"Owen's been extremely generous to New Zealand over recent years."

-"I think it's a great example for other very well-off New Zealanders to follow."
+"I think it's a great example for other very well off New Zealanders to follow," Key said.

-Glenn had a passionate interest in at-risk children, particularly in South Auckland and there was always a place for individuals to work alongside the Government, Key said.
+Glenn had a passionate interest in helping at-risk children, particularly in South Auckland, and there was always a place for individuals to work alongside the Government, Key said.

-However, the Government would need to take advice before deciding whether a Royal Commission, which Glenn has offered to fund, was necessary.
+However, it would need to take advice before deciding whether a Royal Commission, which Glenn has offered to fund, was necessary.

-"The Government spends an enormous amount of money on the welfare of youngsters and at-risk New Zealanders.
+"The Government spends an enormous amount of money on the welfare of youngsters and of at risk New Zealanders.
 It's a very complex issue...
 I think the Government is doing a lot but it's great that other people are prepared to help and do a little more."